ngsorenson/brickfish/README.md

     npm run dev
     ```

-8. Access the server in your browser, default is http://localhost:5173/
+8. Access the server in your browser, default is http://localhost:5173/, or you can just type o + enter in the terminal you ran the development server and Vite will open it in your default browser.